The Right Way to Clean the Rim Jets of Your Toilet

 - Let the solution sit for 5-10 minutes, then flush the toilet – The goal is to let the solution kill the bacteria or break down the mineral deposits.

-- Manually clean out the rim jets – Wearing protective gloves, use a thin tool such as an Allen wrench or piece of wire to poke into the rim jets and scrape out any debris stuck inside the holes.
+- Manually clean out the rim jets – Wearing protective gloves, use a thin tool such as a piece of wire to poke into the rim jets and scrape out any debris stuck inside the holes.

 - Scrub the bowl – Use your regular toilet bowl cleaner and a toilet brush or scrubbing pad to give your toilet (including underneath the rim) a deep cleaning.